Service Desk Automation: 15 Proven Strategies to Transform IT Support

 Password resets and account unlocks consume disproportionate agent time relative to their technical complexity.
 Employees forget credentials, lock themselves out after failed login attempts, or need profile changes that require manual verification.
 These requests clog queues despite following identical resolution paths every time.

-Self-service password reset automation lets employees verify identity through multi-factor authentication, security questions, or email confirmation, then reset credentials immediately.
-Account unlock workflows follow the same pattern, checking identity and restoring access without agent involvement.
+AI agents verify identity, trigger password resets through your identity provider, confirm completion, and close the loop automatically — without manual effort.
+Account unlock workflows follow the same pattern, checking identity and restoring access automatically.
 Profile updates for phone numbers, department changes, or manager assignments flow through automated approval chains when policy requires sign-off or complete instantly when verification passes.

 Integration with identity providers like Okta or Google Workspace executes changes across every connected system simultaneously.
 One password reset updates access everywhere instead of requiring agents to touch multiple tools.